We provide the following services:

 - The student then checks with the instructor to see if the instructor will allow the student into the course as an auditing student.
 If so, the instructor signs the Registration Form and the Audit Request Form.

 - Take both forms to the campus/center front office at any NPC location to complete the registration process.
 They will check to see if the course still has open seats available and, if so, register the student for the course.
 The student will be given a copy of the Registration and Audit Request forms and copies will also be sent to the Records & Registration - Admissions Office.

 Pass (‘P’) Grades

 If a student wants to take the ‘P’ grade option in a class where the option is available, the student must make a written request to the instructor to take the course on the “pass/fail” basis prior to the second class meeting of the semester.
 If the instructor agrees to the request, they will sign and date the written request and forward to the Records & Registration - Admissions Office.
 Once the request is made, it may not later be rescinded.
 Students should consider the following point when deciding to take a class for a 'P' grade:

 - A ‘P’ grade is NOT available in any courses designated as general education courses.

 - A ‘P’ grade MAY not be accepted for transfer credit to postsecondary institutions, nor does NPC accept ‘P’ grades from other institutions for credit at NPC.

-- No ‘P’ credits are allowed for the following degrees: AA, AAEC, AAEE, ABUS or AS.
+- No ‘P’ credits are allowed for the following degrees: AA, AAEC, AAEE, ABUS, AS or BAS-ECE.